7 Indoor Dog Potty Solutions for Apartments, Bad Weather, and Senior Dogs

 • Save

-To recreate this indoor dog potty DIY design, you’ll need artificial turf squares, a drainage tray or plastic base, and optionally multiple turf layers so you can swap them out while cleaning.
-The tray underneath collects liquid, making it easy to rinse and maintain.
+To recreate this indoor dog potty, I would need the same artificial turf squares, a drainage tray or some type of plastic base, and possibly even more fake turf squares so that I could easily change them out while cleaning.
+The tray underneath will collect the liquid so that it can be easily rinsed.

 📸 Photo credit: Instagram @thecityloo